atch2203/blog/src/content/blog/riscy writeup.md

 ## Dynamic analysis
 Let's confirm what we think is happening.
 We are specifically looking for a few things:
 - what is read/written into the first local variable (the function pointer)
-- what is read/written into the
+- what is read/written into the buffer
+- most importantly, what happens when our function pointer is called